 Get your hands dirty

 When you hear “container garden,” your mind probably jumps straight to potted plants flanking your front door or lining your patio steps.
-This season, try window boxes.
+This season, try window boxes (here are 5 easy tips and tricks to get started from Lily Pad Cottage).
 Add a splash of color to your home’s exterior with vibrant flowers.
 Or in the fall, try bright vegetables and gourds.
 Window boxes are the perfect small-porch décor solution when you don’t have room for large pots or even to hang from the railing of a larger porch.

 More inexpensive DIY projects to improve your landscaping:

 - If your garden is looking unfinished, try adding mulch or other ground cover.
 It’s the extra detail that takes your curb appeal to the next level.
 Plus, mulch helps your soil to retain moisture, which can mean healthier plants, especially during a drought.